metalisx/metalisx/readme-user.txt

 executing the following actions:
  - open the file <jboss home>/standalone/configuration/standalone.xml
  - find the subsystem with the datasources
- - add in the datasources section the following datasource to create a h2 database:
+ - add to the datasources section the following datasource, this will create a h2 database with the monitor tables when the application is first started:
 				<datasource jndi-name="java:jdbc/monitorDS" pool-name="monitorDS" enabled="true" use-java-context="true">

 					<connection-url>jdbc:h2:file:${jboss.server.data.dir}/h2database/monitor;DB_CLOSE_DELAY=-1</connection-url>